Army vs. Bucknell NCAA Football Odds, Plays and Insights | November 13, 2021

 Bucknell Stats and Trends

-- The Bison have zero giveaways this season, while the Black Knights have seven takeaways .
+- This season the Bison have zero turnovers, seven fewer than the Black Knights have takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.